 - That’s a lot of work for a license.
 Are you sure I have to do all that?

-- Pretty sure.
-Having a CDL is privilege and responsibility.
-Being responsible for a 40-ton missile rolling down the road at 70 mph requires a lot of work and skill.
+- Having a CDL is privilege and responsibility.
+Being responsible for 40-tons of steel at 70 mph requires a lot of work and skill.
 We want everyone to be safe out there.

 - I have an out of state license.
 Can I take the course?

-- Yes, you can take the course, do the backing maneuvers and use the simulator, however, until you could obtain a CLP from your home state or transfer your home state license to Kansas.
+- Yes, you can take the course, do the backing maneuvers and use the simulator, however, until you obtain a CLP from your home state or transfer your home state license to Kansas, you will not be able to drive the vehicle on the road.

 - But my questions weren’t answered here?